 Erected by Maryland Department of Natural Resources and the Maryland National Capital Park and Planning Commission.

 Location.
 38° 45.143′ N, 76° 42.08′ W. Marker is near Croom, Maryland, in Prince George's County.
 Marker is on Chesapeake Bay Critical Area Driving Tour Road, on the right when traveling south.
-Touch for map.
 Follow Croom Airport Road to its end and proceed north, east and southward, approximately 2.5 miles, via the Chesapeake Bay Critical Area Driving Tour Road - around the former Columbia Air Center and toward Shelby's Landing on the Patuxent River.
 The marker will be seen in the parking area for Shelby's Landing on the right (west) side of the road.
-Note that the Chesapeake Bay Critical Area Driving Tour Road is not always open to vehicular traffic, that it is not shown on some maps, and that it is labeled on some maps as Croom Airport Road.
+Note that the Chesapeake Bay Critical Area Driving Tour Road is not always open to vehicular traffic, that it is not shown Touch for map.
 Marker is in this post office area: Upper Marlboro MD 20772, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Woodland Indian Villages on the Patuxent River (about 300 feet away, measured in a direct line); Aviation History (approx. 0.4 miles away); Columbia Air Center The Sears House (approx. 1½ miles away); The Blacksmith Shop (approx. 1½ miles away); The Duckett Cabin (approx. 1½ miles away); Blown to Atoms (approx. 1.6 miles away); Shaded Reprieve (approx. 1.7 miles away).
+Woodland Indian Villages on the Patuxent River (about 300 feet away, measured in a direct line); Aviation History (approx. 0.4 miles away); Columbia Air Center (approx. 0.4 miles away); The Sears House (approx. 1˝ miles away); The Blacksmith Shop (approx. 1˝ miles away); The Duckett Cabin (approx. 1˝ miles away); Blown to Atoms (approx. 1.6 miles away); Shaded Reprieve (approx. 1.7 miles away).
 Touch for a list and map of all markers in Croom.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on March 26, 2008, by Richard E. Miller of Oxon Hill, Maryland.
-This page has been viewed 1,975 times since then and 17 times this year.
+This page was last revised on January 12, 2020.
+It was originally submitted on March 26, 2008, by Richard E. Miller of Oxon Hill, Maryland.
+This page has been viewed 2,025 times since then.
 Photos: 1, 2, 3, 4, 5. submitted on March 26, 2008, by Richard E. Miller of Oxon Hill, Maryland. • Christopher Busta-Peck was the editor who published this page.